 This policy refers to all employees of the company who are eligible to sign up and utilize short-term disability insurance benefits.

-What is short-term disability?
+What is a short-term disability?

-Short-term disability is any physical condition, injury or illness that prevents an employee from working for a certain period of time, without being necessarily work-related.
+Short-term disability is any physical condition, injury, or illness that prevents an employee from working for a certain period of time, without being necessarily work-related.
 This refers to the inability of the employee to carry out their substantial job duties.
 It doesn’t refer to those who have, for example, sustained minor injuries (e.g. a sprained ankle) and may still be able to fulfill their responsibilities by working from home.

 This policy covers employees that are temporarily disabled, meaning that they: